Component Creator

 is all lower case and ideally just one word (though exceptions exist, e.g.

-Step 2: Create the component model file
+Step 2: Create the component model files

-Create a JSON model file at
+Create one JSON model file per part under

 {